Coyote-31/bg3-advanced-character-sheet/README.md

     %LocalAppData%\Larian Studios\Baldur's Gate 3\Mods

 ### Manager :
-- With `BG3 Mod Manager` or `Vortex` : You have to respect the mod order with Pavelk's mods (see compatibility).
+- With `BG3 Mod Manager` or `Vortex` : You have to respect the mod load order with Pavelk's mods (see compatibility).

 ## ❌ Uninstall